Unlocking the Magic of Strength Training for Endurance Athletes

 Increased Smart strength and better posture allow a person to train/ run with a “stronger” form.
 I advocate that there is no “perfect” running posture, but there are qualities that are heavily associated with better running performance, less fatigue, and much more resilient to injury.

-**Short and simple version- Bad posture = bad running form.
+Short and straightforward version- Bad posture = lousy running form.

 The Hidden Impact of Running Form

-I think most of us would acknowledge that bad running form will have adverse effects on our overall running performance.
-But I do not think many realize just how much impact form has on performance.
-Consider the double negative effect of sloppy or loose running form- it detracts energy, oxygen, and blood flow away from essential muscles.
+Most of us would acknowledge that bad running form will adversely affect our overall running performance.
+However, I do not think many realize how much form impacts performance.
+Consider the double negative effect of sloppy or loose running form- it detracts essential muscles’ energy, oxygen, and blood flow.
 Instead, it diverts these resources to muscles that counteract our desired movement.
 Ouch!

-Not to mention, repetitive, constant stress on structures and tissues that are not anatomically designed for that will often lead to an injury… a catastrophic blow to your running performance.
+Not to mention, repetitive, constant stress on structures and tissues not anatomically designed for that will often lead to an injury… a catastrophic blow to your running performance.

 **Short and simple version- Bad running form decreased performance/ increased injury risk.